threefoldfoundation/www_threefold_farming/content/page/token/sliders/slide5/slide5.md

 <br />
 <br />

 The current approach of many governments and countries is to cut the Internet into pieces by limiting its accessibility and enforcing regulations.
-We need an internet that protects our digital freedom and fair access to global information for everyone, everywhere.
+We need an Internet that protects our digital freedom and fair access to global information for everyone, everywhere.
 <br />
 <br />